A generalization of Kadell's orthogonality ex-conjecture: Proof of Theorem

-The case when \(\lambda^\prime\) has negative entries is trivial, so we may therefore assume that \(\lambda^\prime\) is a composition.
+The cases when \(\lambda^\prime\) has negative entries is trivial, so we may assume that \(\lambda^\prime\) is a composition.
 Furthermore, since the constant term is invariant under permutations of $w$, we may assume without loss of generality that \(\lambda^\prime\) is a partition.

 For any fixed $j-1$ elements set $I_1=\{i_1,\ldots,i_{j-1}\} \subset \{1,\ldots,n\}\setminus\{i\}$, by ~\eqref{v-lambda-prime}, we have